-Key West is a small island and everything you’ll need over the course of two days is accessible via bicycle.
-Start your trip by renting bikes from Fury’s location at the Marriott Beachside, located on N. Roosevelt Blvd. just after you’ve exited U.S. 1.
-Not only will you get a light workout, but you’ll also be able to experience the beautiful weather, tropical bougainvillea and pastel conch cottages without a car window in your way.
-It’s a fun way to get the lay of the land without taking a formal tour.
+Key West is a small island and all you need is a bicycle to explore over the course of two days.
+Located just a few blocks away from the iconic Southernmost Point Buoy on famous Duval Street, you’ll find the Fury Bike Shop where you can rent your mode of transportation.
+Before heading out, you might want to get your energy levels up with a hearty breakfast on the strip!
+Try the crepes at the Banana Cafe or the wonderful crab meat omelette at the Southernmost Beach Cafe.
+Biking the area and getting the lay of the land is not only great for a light workout, but you’ll be able to experience the beautiful weather, tropical bougainvillea and pastel conch cottages without a car window in your way.
 Points of interest to cruise by include the Southernmost Point Buoy, Mallory Square, the Key West Lighthouse and the Truman Little White House and Truman Annex.

 On your first day in paradise, you’ll be delightfully overwhelmed by how relaxed you are so there’s no need to rush around trying to do everything.
 And in our opinion, your Key West vacation doesn’t truly start until you’ve hit the water.
 Opt for a watersport that allows you to explore Key West while also experiencing the crystal clear waters.
 Take your pick between an hour-long parasailing adventure or a 90-minute jet ski tour around the island.
 You’ll see Key West from every angle without taking up too much of your limited stay.

 After some time on the water, you’re sure to work up an appetite.
 For lunch, head to Elizabeth Street near the Historic Seaport for a delicious, locally-sourced meal at Fisherman’s Cafe.
-The authentic flavors of Old Key West come out in their fresh catch fish sandwich, lobster enchilau tacos and peel and eat pink shrimp.
+The authentic flavors of Old Key West come out in their fresh catch fish sandwich, lobster enchilau tacos and conch salad.
 More of a veggie lover than a seafood fan?
 Try the black bean veggie burger with a side of sweet potato fries.

 Still craving more time in the water?
 Venture to Fort Zachary Taylor State Park for some quality beach time.
 Soak in the rays on shore, rent snorkel equipment or tour the Civil War-era fort.
 Even if you get there later in the afternoon, admission is minimal and the park is open until sunset.